joshhting/jt0723/README.md

 * Clerks may give customers a discount that is applied to the total daily charges to reduce the final charge.

+## Usage
+You can interface with this application by calling `ToolRental.checkout(Tool tool, int checkoutDays, int discount, LocalDate checkoutDate)`.

 ## Development

 To build the project and run tests: `./gradlew build`